facebook/winterfell/crypto/README.md

 | Core i5-7300U @ 2.6 GHz     | 81 ns      | 540 ns   | -        | -         | 9.5 us   | -              |
 | Core i5-4300U @ 1.9 GHz     | 106 ns     | 675 ns   | -        | -         | 13.9 us  | -              |

-As can be seen from the table, BLAKE3 is by far the fastest hash function, while our implementation of Rescue Prime is roughly 100x slower than BLAKE3 and about 20x slower than SHA3.
+As can be seen from the table, BLAKE3 is by far the fastest hash function, while our implementations of algebraic hashes are between 30x (Griffin) and 70x (Rescue-Prime) slower than BLAKE3 and between 10x (Griffin) and 20x (Rescue-Prime) slower than SHA3.

 ## Merkle
 [Merkle](src/merkle) module contains an implementation of a Merkle tree which supports batch proof generation and verification.
 Batch proofs are based on the Octopus algorithm described [here](https://eprint.iacr.org/2017/933).